Antigonia (Chaonia): History

 The ancient town was identified and excavated by the Albanian archaeologist Dhimosten Budina.
-More recently an Albanian-Greek team of archaeologists has been working on the site.
+More recently, an Albanian-Greek team of archaeologists has been working on the site.

 Description

-The most impressive feature of the city are its walls, demolished by the Romans, which completely encircled the hill, which towered at 600 meters above sea level.
+The most impressive feature of the city are its walls, demolished by the Romans, which completely encircled the hill.
 The most visible gate in the walls is at the south-western portion of the city.
-In the city center, an entire ancient street is exposed.
-In the southern end of the city there is also the most well preserved portion of the city walls.
+The southern end of the city has the most well preserved portion of the city walls.
 The wall section terminates at the small early Christian church of triconch form, whose mosaic floor is decorated with a depiction of a strange illustration of a human with an animal head, resembling the Egyptian god Anubis or Saint Christopher.

+On the central hill the city centre was built on an orthogonal (Hippodamian) plan where an entire ancient street is exposed.
+The acropolis is on the northern hill.